Chart Color Schemes

 Bulahdelah is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Bulahdelah's cultural diversity was found to be below average, with 91.2% of its population being citizens, 89.7% born in Australia, and 96.6% speaking English only at home.
-The predominant religion in Bulahdelah is Christianity, accounting for 62.3% of the population, compared to 58.5% across Rest of NSW.
-The top three ancestry groups based on parents' country of birth are Australian (35.2%), English (33.5%), and Irish (8.0%).
+Christianity is the predominant religion in Bulahdelah, comprising 62.3% of people, compared to 58.5% across Rest of NSW.
+The top three ancestry groups are Australian (35.2%), English (33.5%), and Irish (8.0%).

 Frequently Asked Questions - Diversity